Skip to main content

 The possible context types are:

-• Core - the design is provided with Alloy and required for system functionality.
-It can't be deleted but you can:
+• Core - the design is included with CausewayOne Asset Management.
+It is required for system functionality, so it can't be deleted.
+However, you can:

 • edit these properties: Name, Icon, Colour, Title, Subtitle